-The aggregate value of the Fund's investments in transferable Shariah-compliant securities, Islamic money market instruments, Islamic deposits, OTC Islamic derivatives and Islamic structured products issued by or placed with (as the case may be) any single issuer/ financial institution must not exceed 25% of the Fund's NAV.
-The value of the Fund's investments in transferable Shariah-compliant securities and Islamic money market instruments issued by any group of companies must not exceed 20% of the Fund's NAV.
-The Fund's investments in transferable Shariah-compliant securities (other than sukuk) must not exceed 10% of the Shariah-compliant securities issued by any single issuer.
+6. The aggregate value of the Fund's investments in transferable Shariah-compliant securities, Islamic money market instruments, Islamic deposits, OTC Islamic derivatives and Islamic structured products issued by or placed with (as the case may be) any single issuer/ financial institution must not exceed 25% of the Fund's NAV.
+7. The value of the Fund's investments in transferable Shariah-compliant securities and Islamic money market instruments issued by any group of companies must not exceed 20% of the Fund's NAV.
+8. The Fund's investments in transferable Shariah-compliant securities (other than sukuk) must not exceed 10% of the Shariah-compliant securities issued by any single issuer.
 The Fund's investments in sukuk must not exceed 20% of the sukuk issued by any single issuer.
-The Fund's investments in Islamic money market instruments must not exceed 10% of the instruments issued by any single issuer.
+10. The Fund's investments in Islamic money market instruments must not exceed 10% of the instruments issued by any single issuer.
 However, this limit does not apply to Islamic money market instruments that do not have a pre-determined issue size.
-All the Fund's investments have to be Shariah-compliant.
-The Fund's investment in foreign markets must not exceed 30% of the Fund's NAV.
+11. All the Fund's investments have to be Shariah-compliant.
+12. The Fund's investment in foreign markets must not exceed 30% of the Fund's NAV.
 The above stated limits and restrictions shall be complied with at all times based on the most up-to-date value of the Fund's investments.
-However, a 5% allowance in excees of any limit or restriction may be permitted where the limit or restriction is breached through the papreciation in value of investments or as a result of the purchase of Units or payment made from the Fund).
+However, a 5% allowance in excess of any limit or restriction may be permitted where the limit or restriction is breached through the appreciation or depreciation in the NAV of the Fund (as a result of an appreciation or depreciation in value of investments or as a result of the purchase of Units or payment made from the Fund).
 Once the relevant limit is breached, no further acquisitions of the particular securities involved shall be made and the Manager should, within a reasonable period of not more than three (3) months from the date of the breach, take all necessary steps and actions to rectify the breach.
-Investors' Profile KIBF is suitable for investors who want a portfolio of investments that complies with Shariah requirements and at the same time, willing to accept moderate risk in order to achieve a steady capital growth and income distribution (if any) over the medium to long-term period.
+There are no restrictions and limits imposed on securities or instruments issued or guaranteed by the Malaysian government or BNM.
+KIBF is suitable for investors who want a portfolio of investments that complies with Shariah requirements and at the same time, willing to accept moderate risk in order to achieve a steady capital growth and income distribution (if any) over the medium to long-term period.
 This enables the investors to withstand extended periods of market highs and lows in the pursuit of capital growth as well as distribution of income with KIBF.
-Financial Year End 28 February Trustee CIMB Islamic Trustee Berhad External Fund Manager Kenanga Islamic Investors Berhad
+28 February CIMB Islamic Trustee Berhad Kenanga Islamic Investors Berhad